PHOTONS-@: PHOTONIC TECHNOLOGIES FOR SENSING APPLICATIONS

 The Seasonal School “PHOTONS@” will introduce participants to a basic knowledge of photonic technologies to address the increasing demand from large companies and research institutions for specific applications of the technology in their own industrial and research sectors.

 The proposed courses, which range from basic optical components to optical fiber sensor systems, imaging sensors and photonic integration for sensing will provide the students with the basic skills to understand the industrial requirement for photonic sensing, including specific niche applications, as for example, aerospace and high energy physics, as well as applications addressing large volume market sectors, like the automotive and transportation sectors, then requiring specific technologies, such as the CMOS compatible silicon photonics platform.
 Students will find an interactive and cross-disciplinary learning environment with the participation of several experts from industry who will present their experience.

 Who should attend this Seasonal School?

-Fourth- and fifth-year Master students from different backgrounds, including information and industrial engineering, as well as physics and material science.
+Undergraduate, postgraduate and PhD students from different backgrounds, including information and industrial engineering, as well as physics and material science.
 The students are not required to have a specific knowledge of photonics, but just a basic knowledge of maths, algebra, geometry, computer programming, electromagnetism and optics, as provided by bachelor engineering and physics courses.